crankscript/crankscript/README.md

 > Crankscript exists thanks to [this Playdate Dev Forum thread](https://devforum.play.date/t/playdate-sdk-with-typescript/).
 Special thanks to Andy for contributing the TypeScript-to-Lua plugin and the initial d.ts file, and to Orta for providing the require transformation code.

 > [!NOTE]
 > Crankscript is not affiliated with Playdate or Panic Inc. in any way.
+> The documentation excerpts present in this repository are owned by Panic Inc. and are provided here solely for reference
+> within the context of Playdate game development.
+I do not claim ownership of any part of the documentation.
+>
+> If you are using this project, you must also comply with the Playdate SDK license, available at https://play.date/dev/sdk-license/.

 > [!WARNING]
 > This project is in an early development stage.
 The type definitions may be incomplete or incorrect.
 Please report any issues you encounter.